Shynixn/MCCoroutine/docs/wiki/docs/bridge.md

 }
 ````

-### 2. Understanding the execution order.
+## Plugin launch execution order

-By allowing to append ``suspend`` to your listeners and command executors it is highly unlikely that you need to use this function.
+It is recommended to use suspendable command executors or suspendable listeners to switch to ``suspend`` functions.
+However, if you
-Still, it is important to understand the execution order in this case.
+use ``plugin.launch``, it is important to understand the execution order.

 ````kotlin
 class Foo(private val plugin : Plugin) {